-- Number representation in digital computers (integer and floating point numbers and operations on them, precision of numbers)
+- Number representation in digital computers (integer, fixed-point and floating point numbers and operations on them, precision of numbers)

-- Numerical schemes for ordinary differential equations (Schemes for initial value and boundary condition problems, stability)
+- Numerical schemes for ordinary differential equations (schemes for initial value and boundary condition problems, stability, optimization)

-- Numerical schemes for partial differential equations (finite difference schemes, Fourier approaches, boundary element method, finite element method)
+- Numerical schemes for partial differential equations (finite difference schemes, Fourier approaches, finite element and boundary element methods)

 - Simulations of discrete event-driven processes (graphs, shortest path problem, travelling salesman problem, task scheduling)